top of page

 Soy

-Like all legumes, seeds and grains, soy contains phytic acid which may impair nutrient intake and block the enzymes needed to digest protein, leading to potential liver damage.
+Like all legumes, seeds and grains, soy contains phytic acid (or phytate) which may reduce the absorption of nutrients and block the enzymes needed to digest protein, leading to potential liver damage.

 Another disease that's thought to be related to soybean is hyperthyroidism, which causes an increase in a cat's metabolic rate.
 Symptoms include increased appetite, weight loss and restlessness.
 Hyperthyroidism is the most common endocrine disease of cats in the USA, and while the exact cause is unknown, evidence from studies suggests that diet plays an important role.